DanWuh/create_project_template/README.md

 # Create Template

-This is a generic project template generator that prepares the following folder structure for your academic projects:
+This script provides a generic project template with the following folder structure for your academic projects:

 ```
 Project/